rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  such that you
- are saving for the future and starting a family -- don't thank Bitcoin, thank the redemptive spirit that is offering you salvation.
+ are saving for the future and starting a family -- don't thank Bitcoin, don't thank God for Bitcoin, thank God for offering you salvation.